venky0914/Bytecode-Projects/ATM Project/README.md

-# 🏦 Secure Banking ATM Console Application
+# 🏦  Banking ATM Console Application

 ## 📌 Project Overview
 **Secure Banking ATM Console Application** is a console-based Python project that simulates the core functionality of a real bank ATM.
 The application is designed to be straightforward, exam-ready, and implemented using only `while` loops to practice control flow logic.